Atomistic Approach to Exciton-Phonon Couplings in Semiconductor Quantum Dots: Discussion

 Another question addressed with microscopic simulations is how many-body correlations in excitonic complexes influence the coupling to phonons.
 While excitonic wave functions are generally not simple products of single-particle states, we find that the mixing of configurations has no visible effect on the effective coupling to the phonons.
 Moreover, phonon spectral densities for charged excitons (trions) are also virtually indistinguishable from those of neutral excitons in the same structure.
 This, in hindsight, justifies the general practice in the field, where excitonic correlations are largely ignored in the discussion of phonon effects.

 Looking ahead, the presented framework opens several promising directions.
-First, it provides a natural route toward geometry-by-design optimization of quantum dots, where growth parameters can be tailored to engineer phonon spectral densities favorably.
-Second, the approach is readily extendable to emerging low-dimensional material platforms, such as quantum dots in transition-metal dichalcogenides, van der Waals heterostructures, and Moir\'{e}-defined quantum emitters, where reduced dimensionality and strong confinement are expected.
+It provides a natural route toward geometry-by-design optimization of quantum dots, where growth parameters can be tailored to engineer phonon spectral densities favorably.
+Second, by revisiting approximations made when computing the exciton-phonon coupling, and given the appropriate material paramaters the approach is readily extendable to emerging low-dimensional material platforms, such as quantum dots in transition-metal dichalcogenides, van der Waals heterostructures, and Moir\'{e}-defined quantum emitters, where reduced dimensionality and strong confinement are expected.